 Some articles on Desk to Dirtbag (and just what is a dirtbag, anyway?) contain affiliate links, meaning that if you make a purchase through these links, I may earn a small commission (at no extra cost to you!).
 Thank you for reading!

 Colombia obviously has a dark past, one that leads most people to immediately link it with cocaine, cartels, and violence.
 Pablo Escobar was the worst of the worst during the dark days of the 80s and early 90s in Colombia.
 Thankfully things have changed drastically for Colombia in the past 20 years, especially so within the last 10 years.
-But there are pieces of this legacy that still live on, none more obvious than Hacienda Napoles today.
+But there are pieces of this legacy that still lives on, none more obvious than Hacienda Napoles today and the cocaine hippos left behind from the Pablo Escobar zoo.

 Hacienda Napoles Today